swayamverma412/Auth_JWT/README.md

-# "User Authorization & Autheication "
+# "User Authorization & Authentication "
-    This is repo based on user authorization and autheication connecting with mongdb
+    This is repo based on user authorization and authentication connecting with mongdb